 - Permitting a dog to be used for hunting a wild mammal with a dog section 3(2);

 - Participating in, attending, facilitating or permitting land to be used for the purposes of a hare-coursing event section 5(1); and

 - Entering/permitting/handling a dog in a hare-coursing event section 5(2).

 The standard offence wording for offences under the Act can be accessed via the Police National Legal Database.
 All the offences under the Act are summary-only and the maximum penalty for these offences is a level 5 fine section 6 of the Act.
 There can be no attempted offences.
 The offences are subject to the normal six months limitation of time for the commencement of such prosecutions.

 In cases where an offence is committed on or near a boundary (or possibly in two or more counties), the jurisdictional provisions in Sections 2 and 3 of the Magistrates Courts Act 1980 apply.

-ACPO have issued separate guidance to police forces covering strategic and tactical considerations.
+NPCC (formally ACPO) has issued separate guidance to police forces covering strategic and tactical considerations.
 They have indicated that an appropriate reaction to policing hunts may well be evidence gathering, either by the police or in statement form from members of the public, to identify offences and offenders with a view to subsequent action, whether by summons or arrest.
 It is important that there is liaison between CPS Areas and individual police forces to discuss what will happen at the local level and to emphasise the Directors Guidance on Charging.

 Powers of Search and Seizure Hunting Act 2004